-As the son of Formula 1 driver Jos Verstappen, the young Max can be found on the track early on in his life.
-An activity that the Dutchman later also continues in karting and Formula 3, before ending up in the king's class of motorsport: Formula 1.
+As the son of Formula 1 driver Jos Verstappen, young Max can be found on the race track early in life.
+A pastime that the Dutchman later continued in karting and Formula 3, before moving on to the premier class of motorsport: Formula 1.

-One year Verstappen drives in Formula 3, for Van Amersfoort Racing.
-Although the Dutchman takes several victories, it is the Frenchman (and later competitor in Formula 1) Esteban Ocon who takes the title in 2014.
-For Verstappen only a small blemish on the overall picture, as the step to Formula 1 has been made anyway.
+The then still young Dutchman drove one year in Formula 3 for Van Amersfoort Racing.
+Although he won several races, it is the Frenchman (and later competitor in Formula 1) Esteban Ocon who took the title in 2014.
+For the Limburger, just a small blemish on the overall picture, as the step up to Formula 1 had already been made anyway.

-On two occasions Max Verstappen comes very close to taking a podium place in his first season in Formula 1, namely in Hungary and the United States.
-On two occasions Verstappen will have to settle for fourth place in 2015.
-Something that would change very quickly in 2016...
+After that, Max came extremely close to grabbing a podium twice in his first season in Formula 1, namely in Hungary and the United States.
+Twice he has to settle for fourth place in 2015.
+Something that would change very quickly in 2016....

 Promotion to Red Bull Racing

 After just four races in 2016, an announcement comes along that turns Formula 1 on its head: the Dutchman replaces the sidelined Daniil Kvyat at Red Bull Racing, who in turn takes Verstappen's place at Toro Rosso.
 The Russian managed a podium finish in the race before the change!

 The pressure on Verstappen's shoulders to perform is therefore enormous, as he must show that Red Bull has made the right choice.
 During the race weekend in Spain, he took a seat in Red Bull's F1 car and took on the challenge: a race not soon to be forgotten.

 After a bizarre opening lap in which Mercedes drivers Nico Rosberg and Lewis Hamilton rammed each other off the track, the Red Bull driver took the lead.
 He went on to win the race and become the youngest Grand Prix winner ever!